 - Is mobile-friendly.
 Mobile compatibility isn’t just nice to have.
 It’s absolutely essential in an LMS.

 - Provides an engaging experience.
 A great LMS removes barriers to learning by making it easy and fun with tactics like gamification.

-- It is robust enough to support your business.
+- Is robust enough to support the size of your business.
 Some LMS software is designed for small businesses.
 Other LMS solutions are designed to support large enterprises.
 Make sure to go with a solution that can cater to your needs.

 - Offers excellent data and analytics.
 Administrators should have access to the data needed to inform your training strategy, including course completions, assessment scores, knowledge growth, performance gaps and more.

-The right hosted learning management system can equip every employee with a firm foundation for success.
-Choose a trusted, leading-edge SaaS LMS solution like Axonify, and experience the difference.
+The right learning management system can equip every employee with a firm foundation for success.
+Make sure to choose a trusted, leading-edge SaaS LMS solution like Axonify, and experience the difference for yourself.